We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Knowledge Check Choose the best answer for the question.

 2-2.
-Within the JHA, which term describes an individual or object that directly participates or assists in the procedure?
+In a JHA, which term describes the individual or object that directly participates or assists in the procedure?